Motif-Backdoor: Rethinking the Backdoor Attack on Graph Neural Networks via Motifs: Introduction

 Several backdoor attacks~\cite{Za21Back,Jing21Exp,Zhao21Graph,Yu21Back} have been proposed to reveal the vulnerability of GNNs in the training phase.
 According to the way of trigger generation, the existing attacks are categorized as randomly attacks and gradient-based generative attacks.
 In previous works \cite{Za21Back,Jing21Exp,Yu21Back}, subgraph is randomly generated as the trigger that satisfies certain network distribution (e.g., erdős-rényi, small world, and preferential attachment).
 They are easy to implement, but suffer from instability of the attack effect.
 Another method \cite{Zhao21Graph} adopts the gradient-based generative strategy to obtain the subgraph as the trigger, whereas it requires more time and more knowledge (e.g., the target model’s structure, parameters) to optimize the trigger.

-Since different subgraphs are used as triggers, they will bring different backdoor attack effects when facing practical applications.
-Furthermore, it is worthy of attention to reveal the relationship between subgraphs as triggers and graphs on the impact of backdoor attack.
-Motifs, recurrent and statistically significant subgraphs in graphs, are highly related to the function of the graphs.
-As the fundamental building blocks of graphs, motifs contain rich structure information.
-They have been extensively studied in a range of domains, such as biochemistry \cite{milo2002network}, neuroscience \cite{alon2007network} and social networks \cite{yin2017local}.
-Intuitively, motifs can be used as an effect tool to bridge the gap between the impact of different subgraphs as triggers and graph networks on the backdoor attack.
+{ Since different subgraphs can be used as triggers, it is important to understand how different subgraphs can affect the backdoor attack's impact on practical applications.
+Motifs, which are recurrent and statistically significant subgraphs in graphs, are particularly relevant to the function of the graphs.
+They serve as the fundamental building blocks of graphs, and contain rich structural information.
+Motifs have been extensively studied in various domains, such as biochemistry~\cite{milo2002network}, neuroscience~\cite{alon2007network}, and social networks~\cite{yin2017local}, and have been shown to play crucial roles in the function and behavior of these systems.
+In the context of backdoor attacks on GNNs, motifs can serve as a powerful tool to bridge the gap between the impact of different subgraphs as triggers and the underlying graph structures.
+By leveraging the intrinsic properties of motifs, we can generate more effective and stable triggers that are more closely related to the graph structure and function, and thereby gain deeper insights into the vulnerability of GNNs to backdoor attacks. }

 To sum up, there are three challenges for backdoor attacks against GNNs. (i) \emph{Trigger Structure Limitation}.
 There are many structures that satisfy the trigger perturbation limit, and it is difficult to efficiently determine the appropriate trigger structure. (ii) \emph{Attack Knowledge Limitation}.
 Without the target model feedback information, it is difficult for the attacker to achieve a stable and effective attack. (iii) \emph{Injection Position Limitation}.
 The space of positions where the trigger can choose to inject is huge, and it is challenging to select the well trigger injection position efficiently.